KMouris/Python-Course-Project/README.md

 ### `folder_creation()`

-Method creates folder at instantiated path if it does not already exists.
+Method creates folder at instantiated path, if it does not already exists.

 **return:** None